Siberian Ginseng (Eleutherococcus Senticosus)

 Growing, Harvesting and Storage

-Eleutherococcus senticosus grows best in well-drained, loamy soil with a pH between 5.5 and 7.0, in full sun to partial shade, and requires consistent moisture without waterlogging.
+Eleutherococcus senticosus grows best in well-drained, loamy soil with a slightly acidic to neutral pH, in full sun to partial shade, and requires consistent moisture without waterlogging.